-I have long been (and continue to be) a great fan of WordPress, it has grown up to be such a flexible system that there is very little that can't be achieved using the WordPress platform for your website.
+I have long been (and continue to be) a great fan of WordPress; it has grown up to be such a flexible system with very little that can't be achieved using the WordPress platform for your website.

-However, therein lies the problem, with the plethora of plugins, add-ons, themes and hacks come a plethora of headaches unless you are a code-geek or are prepared to spend hours figuring stuff out, oiling all the moving parts: hosting, plugins, updates etc. your WordPress site can pretty soon become cumbersome to manage and out-of-date if you don't keep on top of frequent updates and security issues.
+However, here lies the problem, with the plethora of plugins, add-ons, themes and hacks come a plethora of headaches unless you are a code-geek or are prepared to spend hours figuring stuff out, oiling all the moving parts: hosting, plugins, updates, etc. your WordPress site can soon become cumbersome to manage and out-of-date if you don't keep on top of frequent updates and security issues.

-Now that is the case, and I continue to be a great fan as I said earlier but I have given my heart to another, that other is Squarespace.
+Now that is the case, and I continue to be a great fan, but I have given my heart to another, and that other is Squarespace.

 I have been hearing good things about the platform from a wide range of people, from freelancers to agencies that are using the platform for their client projects so intrigued by this, having been drawn in by the beauty of the templates showcase on the Squarespace website I decided I would set up a trial and build a website myself just to get a feel for the platform and to see if my clients could benefit from it.

-I also hand-built a custom Magento template for my own e-commerce business that handled a £4m turnover so I know my way around the web development block so to speak.
+I also hand-built a custom Magento template for my e-commerce business that handled a £4m turnover, so I know my way around the web development block, so to speak.
 I also rebuilt a site for a client with Wix (because they insisted), which was hard work and one I was relieved to get back to WordPress from.

 The first thing I did with Squarespace was to create a simple cover page website for another of my domains www.colinscotland.com.
-The experience was ok, nothing special, I thought the interface was kind of nice albeit a bit simplistic but I was impressed that despite having never used it before I had a pretty decent looking 1-page site built in just a few minutes.
+The experience was ok, nothing special, I thought the interface was kind of nice albeit simplistic but it impressed me that despite having never used it before I had a pretty decent looking 1-Page site built in just a few minutes.

 My first Squarespace website.

-The laser-focus on conversions and driving customers to action inherent in the LeadPages designs helped me to realise that to achieve the best conversions a site needs to be focused purely on what it is setting out to achieve.
+The laser focus on conversions and driving customers to action inherent in the LeadPages designs helped me to realize that to achieve the best conversions, a site needs to be focused purely on what it is setting out to achieve.

 My website had a clear call to action but there was a lot going on, and this was reflected in my bounce rate and conversions, I was trying to drive too many actions at once, download this, call me, email me, look at this, subscribe to that as I was constantly asked questions by clients who had looked at my website and been impressed, but evidently had failed to read much of the content.

-I tried initially to achieve this in WordPress but to my dismay, it was consuming too much of my precious time and I was frustrated with the end result so I soon reverted back to my nice but a bit cluttered site.
+I tried initially to achieve this in WordPress but to my dismay; it was consuming too much of my precious time and I was frustrated with the result so I soon reverted to my nice but cluttered site.

-The crowning glory in addition to the speed and ease with which everything came together was twofold, I added header banner images to the pages and used the awesome feature of clicking to tell Squarespace where to focus the image.
-I'll show what I mean in pictures but put simply it means when an image is cropped for mobile devices Squarespace knows which part of the picture to keep in the shot - genius!
+The crowning glory beside the speed and ease with which everything came together was twofold, I added header banner images to the pages and used the awesome feature of clicking to tell Squarespace where to focus the image.
+I'll show what I mean in pictures but it means when an image is cropped for mobile devices Squarespace knows which part of the picture to keep in the shot - genius!

 Choose the focal point for the image when you upload it Instantly preview how the image is cropped on tablet and smartphone, notice how I stay in the shot as the image gets smaller!

-Next I installed a video background on my blog homepage that knocked my socks off, impact, clarity, focus, describing words aren't enough to explain just how impressed I became with the Squarespace platform from that point on.
+Next, I installed a video background on my blog homepage that knocked my socks off, impact, clarity, focus, and describing words aren't enough to explain just how impressed I became with the Squarespace platform from that point on.

-Then it dawned on me, back in 2003 I made the switch from Windows to Apple and I can only describe my experience of Apple as being revolutionary, it just worked, I press a button and it turns on almost instantly, I'm not plagued with viruses and updates, no more CTRL+ALT+DEL and Task Manager eating my days away.
+Then I realized, back in 2003 I made the switch from Windows to Apple and I can only describe my experience of Apple as being revolutionary, it just worked, I press a button and it turns on almost instantly, I'm not plagued with viruses and updates, no more CTRL+ALT+DEL and Task Manager eating my days away.

-Of course, there aren't several hundred thousand pieces of software available to me like my Windows friends gloated about but I wanted to build websites and work in photoshop and that Apple helped me to do that because, well it just worked.
+There aren't several hundred thousand pieces of software available to me like my Windows friends gloated about but I wanted to build websites and work in photoshop and Apple helped me to do that because, well it just worked.

 The same is true of Squarespace, yes WordPress has hundreds of thousands of options and Squarespace only has a handful but what it does it does so elegantly, so well, it just works.

 It is the same as the switch from PC to Mac, once you've made it you never look back and wonder how everyone still on PC doesn't see what you see, I now feel this way about Squarespace.
-I've made the switch, my website is performing so much better at converting, which is its primary purpose after all, and I have freed up a huge amount of time that I used to spend updating themes and plugins and tweaking things.
+I've made the switch.
+My website is performing so much better at converting, which is its primary purpose after all, and I have freed up an enormous amount of time that I used to spend updating themes and plugins and tweaking things.

-So that is my experience and thoughts on Squarespace, so far I am very impressed, it is the platform on which www.logicalfox.com is built so have a look for yourself.
-I have since built a number of sites for clients using Squarespace and for me the stand out benefits so far are:
+So that is my experience and thoughts on Squarespace, so far I am very impressed.
+It is the platform on which www.logicalfox.com is built, so have a look for yourself.
+I have since built several sites for clients using Squarespace and for me the stand-out benefits so far are:

-The image focus feature and ability to view how your site will look on mobile, tablet and desktop while you work is awesome.
+- The image focus feature and ability to view how your site will look on mobile, tablet,

 On the flip side, a single shared hosting account at $120-$150 dollars per year can host several WordPress websites whereas Squarespace charges on a per-site basis.

-All in all, for me, Squarespace fits the bill perfectly for any small business wanting a high-impact, search and mobile-friendly website that doesn't have a $1500 plus budget to spend on website development and to be quite frank, even if you did, with a bit of know-how you could create an equally if not more stunning website for $96 in Squarespace and spend the other $1404 in other areas of your business.
+For me, Squarespace fits the bill perfectly for any small business wanting a high-impact, search and mobile-friendly website that doesn't have a $1500 plus budget to spend on website development and to be frank, even if you did, with a bit of know-how you could create an equally if not more stunning website for $96 in Squarespace and spend the other $1404 in other areas of your business.

-So in summary, from my experience so far, for most small businesses, Squarespace is a no-brainer.
+So in summary, from my experience so far, for most small businesses, Squarespace is an easy decision.

-So much so that I've switched back to WordPress (autumn 2018).
+So much so that I've switched back to WordPress (fall 2018).
 Yes, updating plugins is still a pain in the backside.
-But I find as my business evolves I need the granular control over every aspect of the website that WordPress excels at.
+But I find as my business evolves I need granular control over every aspect of the website that WordPress excels at.
 I still love Squarespace and recommend it to clients looking for minimal maintenance and upkeep of their website.